gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 `$ git clone https://github.com/gatsbyjs/gatsby-starter-default.git gatsby-site`

-Let's change into directory we made and make sure everything is up and running:
+Let's change into the directory we made and make sure everything is up and running:

 `$ cd gatsby-site`

 `$ yarn develop`

-Navigate to localhost:8000 to make sure things are running smoothly:
+Navigate to *localhost:8000* to make sure things are running smoothly:

 ![localhost:8000 Gatsby homepage](./gatsby-starter.png)

-Easy right?
+Not too bad, right?

 ---

 We're ready to build a plugin for our site.
-Just as it sounds, Gatsby plugins let us add cool little feature to our site without encumbering our main code.
+Just as it sounds, Gatsby plugins let us add cool little features to our site without encumbering our main code.

 We'll put our plugin in a folder called `plugins` inside our gatsby project.

 We're going to create  **gatsby-language-chooser-plugin**.
 This plugin allows us to access a language, as well as update it, at any time.
 It makes use of React's [context](https://reactjs.org/docs/context.html) api and Gatsby's [wrapRootElement](https://www.gatsbyjs.org/docs/browser-apis/#wrapRootElement) api.